Smail/pmwa-frontend/README.md

 * Todo list / Notes
 * Calendar
-* Kanban board
 * Fitness Tracker

-Note: Not all the listed features are (fully) implemented.
+Note: Not all the listed features are fully implemented, yet.
 Check the [backlog](./BACKLOG.md) for a fully featured list of currently available or planned features.

 ### Todo list / Task Tracker